PLC-Programmer/Python/systems,filters_and_feedback-controls/PID-control/readme.md

 While its step resonse looks OK, this controller allows for more overshooting at the pulse disturbance.
 So, D-terms have an effect!

 I say this because I saw it numerous times that people activated the D-term of their controller only to be disappointed.
-Yes, the D-term is apparently the tricky one: do you want to **increase** its parameter Tv, that is Td, significantly for "good" derivative action, only to wait for an unexpected disturbance at the measurement which may result in a controller to go out of control and to play havoc with your plant?!?
+The D-term is apparently the tricky one: do you want to **increase** the value of parameter Tv, that is Td, significantly for "good" derivative action only to wait for an unexpected disturbance at the measurement which may result in a controller to go out of control and to play havoc with your plant?!?

 \
 By the way: the amplitude of this pulse disturbance is only 0.01 (at *DIST_VAL*), but it causes suprisingly hefty reactions.